-Share-based payments and compensation for the three-month period ended February 28, 2023, represented the recognition of charges for 35,000 options granted to a consultant of the Company.
-A compensation expense of \$248,706 (2022 - Nil) calculated using the Black-Scholes option pricing model was allocated during that period in relation to the stock options granted.
+Share-based payments and compensation for the three-month period ended May 31, 2023, represented the recognition of charges for a tranche of the 300,000 options granted to an officer of the Company, as well as the recognition of charges for a tranche of the 279,474 restricted share units granted to management of the Company and 78,602 deferred share units granted to directors of the Company.
+A compensation expense of \$192,914 (2022 - Nil) calculated using the Black-Scholes option pricing model was allocated during that period in relation to the stock options, deferred share units and restricted share units granted.